Dillon William Hill: Lemons for Leukemia campaign

 As part of the bucket list campaign, Hill and Betancourt launched Lemons for Leukemia in early 2018.
 The initiative invited participants to film themselves eating a lemon and nominate others to do the same, with the goal of increasing bone marrow donor sign-ups.
 The campaign received support from nonprofit organizations and public figures, helping to set a record for the most new donor registrations in a 24-hour period, with over 3,700 people joining the registry.

 In May 2018, a matching donor was found for Betancourt, allowing him to undergo a potentially life-saving bone marrow transplant.
 Following this development, Hill continued the One List One Life initiative to assist other individuals with terminal diagnoses, although later campaigns did not achieve the same level of public engagement.

 Marketing and later work

 After completing his undergraduate degree, Hill managed digital advertising accounts at Omnilocal.ai, a conversational AI platform, and worked on early-stage product development at Grazb, a peer networking app.
 He later established Cosmoforge, a digital marketing and consulting firm, where he serves as an outsourced chief marketing officer for clients.
 His work includes overseeing paid advertising, search engine optimization (SEO), customer relationship management (CRM), and marketing automation.
-Drawing on his earlier experiences, Hill has commented on the unpredictability of online campaigns and emphasized the importance of using varied outreach approaches.

 He remains active in nonprofit work, and Gamers Gift continues its programming.

-Hill’s work has been covered by various media outlets, including People, NPR, The Washington Post, and Good Morning America.